Yaohua-Chang/ML-Final-Exam/README.md

 Answer: (a)

-2. Which of the following algorithms can be used for reducing the dimensionality of data?
+2. Which of the following algorithms cannot be used for reducing the dimensionality of data?
     * a. t-SNE
     * b.
 PCA
     * c.
-LDA
+LDA False
     * d.
-All of the above
+None of these

 Answer: (d)